sygmaprotocol/sygma-sdk/examples/substrate-asset-transfer/README.md

 - Node.js installed on your machine
 - [Yarn](https://yarnpkg.com/) (version 3.4.1 or higher)
-- Access to an Ethereum provider
+- Access to a Substrate node

 ## Getting started